dji-sdk/Payload-SDK-Doc/source/features/camera-gimbal-features.md

 keywords: [introduction, overview, Payload SDK]
 ---

-## Camera and Gimbal Payload Interface Support
+## Camera and Gimbal Interface

 Payload SDK provides support for camera and gimbal payloads that will allow your payload to function seamlessly with DJI Mobile SDK and DJI Pilot.
 DJI Pilot provides UI for camera and gimbal payloads, and Mobile SDK provides the corresponding interface for camera and gimbal payloads.
 This support is intended to be used in the following manner:

 - Payload SDK provides interfaces that are interpreted by the aircraft/MSDK in the same manner as native DJI payloads.
 - It is the developer's responsibility to implement these features as defined by the interface.